 Klobucka, Anna M., et al. Ponto de Encontro: Portuguese as a World Language.
-Upper Saddle River, NJ: Pearson/Prentice Hall, 2007.
+2nd edition.
+Upper Saddle River, NJ: Pearson/Prentice Hall, 2013.
 Print.

 Dictionary: The Oxford Portuguese Dictionary, Harper Collins Portuguese Dictionary or Langenscheidt's Pocket Portuguese Dictionary.